 After Europe, the rest of the world

-At Louis Claye death, Violet was one of the ten largest French perfume houses.
-It was not until 1885 that Aaron-Marc Rehns was appointed head of the company that was later listed on the stock market.
-The company entered the era of export.
-It could be found in the United States under the name of Veolay, in England, in Russia and in several European countries such as Germany, Spain and Portugal.
-It became an industry that employed over 250 workers in its factories.
+At Louis Claye's death, Violet was one of the largest French perfume houses.
+In 1885 when Aaron-Marc Rehns was appointed head of the company, Violet was listed on the French stock market.
+The company then entered an era of export.
+Present in many countries across the globe, It could also be found in the United-States under the name of Veolay.
+It became an important industry with over 250 workers in its factories.